-There are several factors that determine how much money you can receive from a reverse mortgage.
+Several factors determine how much money you can receive from a reverse mortgage.
 Your age, property value, and interest rates will determine how much you will receive as a percentage of the property.
-HUD has also changed the program in recent years to limit the amount borrowers can take in the first 12 months if they are not paying off an existing mortgage.
+HUD has also changed the program recently to limit the amount borrowers can take in the first 12 months if they are not paying off an existing mortgage.

-So when you say half the principal is half paid, if you are telling me that you owe $150,000 on a home valued at $300,000, the chances are very good that you will be able to get a reverse mortgage without having to come out of pocket to pay fees if you live in an area of the country where the fees are not too high and if you are older than 62 years of age.
-If you just turned 62, and you live in one of the areas where the costs are the highest, you can still get the loan but it may be tougher to do so without having to put a little bit of cash into the transaction to close.
+So when you say half the principal is half paid, if you are telling me that you owe $150,000 on a home valued at $300,000, the chances are excellent that you will be able to get a reverse mortgage without having to come out of pocket to pay fees if you live in an area of the country where the fees are not too high and if you are older than 62 years of age.
+If you just turned 62 and live in one of the areas where the costs are the highest, you can still get the loan, but it may be challenging to do so without putting a little bit of cash into the transaction to close.

-Your best bet is to go onto a website such as ours and obtain a free quote.
-There is no obligation, we do not require you to give us a lot of personal information, and we will not hit you with a lot of high pressure sales just to find out.
+Your best bet is to go onto a website like ours and obtain a free quote.
+There is no obligation, we do not require you to give us much personal information, and we will not hit you with many high-pressure sales to find out.

-If you would like a quick estimate feel free to use our online calculator or call us Toll Free (800) 565-1722
+If you would like a quick estimate, too, feel free to use our online calculator or call us Toll-Free at (800) 565-1722